thisdot/starter.dev/starters/serverless-apollo-contentful/README.md

 ### Apollo Server v4.x

 `Apollo Server` is an open-source, spec-compliant GraphQL server that's compatible with any GraphQL client, including Apollo Client.
-It's the best way to build a production-ready, self-documenting GraphQL API that can use data from any source.

-`Apollo Server` is great for a straightforward setup, incremental adoption and universal compatibility and production readiness.
+It's the best way to build a production-ready, self-documenting GraphQL API that can use data from any source. `Apollo Server` is great for a straightforward setup, incremental adoption and universal compatibility and production readiness.

 ### Serverless v3.x

 `Serverless` is an all-in-one development solution for auto-scaling apps on AWS Lambda.
-Easily define your applications as AWS Lambda functions and their triggers through simple abstract syntax in the `serverless.yaml` file.
+Easily define your applications as AWS Lambda functions and their triggers through simple abstract syntax in the `serverless.yml` file.

 `Serverless plugins` extend the Serverless Framework with new features.
 Plugins in this application include:

 - [`serverless-offline`](https://github.com/dherault/serverless-offline) - allows us to deploy our application locally to speed up development cycles.
 - [`serverless-plugin-typescript`](https://github.com/graphcool/serverless-plugin-typescript) - allows the use of Typescript with zero-config.
-- [`serverless-dotenv-plugin`](https://github.com/infrontlabs/serverless-dotenv-plugin) - Preload function environment variables into Serverless.
+- [`serverless-dotenv-plugin`](https://github.com/infrontlabs/serverless-dotenv-plugin) - preloads function environment variables into Serverless.

 ### Contentful CMS